 Heart of Illinois United Way’s Grant Evaluation Process

-As the largest non-governmental funder of health and human care services in central Illinois, the Heart of Illinois United Way is dedicated to ensuring the people in our communities have access to the education, financial stability and health programs they need.
+As the largest non-governmental investor in local health and human care services in central Illinois, the Heart of Illinois United Way is dedicated to ensuring the people in our communities have access to the education, financial stability and health programs they need.

 - July 1, 2019-June 30, 2020 marks the second year of a three-year grant funding cycle addressing education, financial stability or health needs as determined by our 2017 Peoria Area Community Assessment.

 - Funding is awarded based on need, the availability of funds and evaluation/measurement of the community outcomes achieved by the program(s).
 Funding recommendations were presented to the HOIUW Board of Directors for approval at the June 2020 meeting.